 Turkey is a fan favorite among humans, especially on Thanksgiving.
-As we know, turkey comes in many forms.
-Whether you’re into deli meat or a traditional cooked turkey, we’ve all wanted to slip our dog some goodness here and there.
-So can your dog eat turkey?
+But can your dog eat turkey?
 Yes!
 Turkey is not toxic to dogs, but there are certain safety precautions you should take before tossing your dog a turkey leg during Thanksgiving dinner.
 Here’s what you need to know about feeding your pup turkey and other holiday favorite foods.

-In general, turkey is good for dogs and can be a healthy addition to your dog’s diet.
+In general, turkey is good for dogs and can be a healthy addition to your dog’s diet throughout the year.
 Similar to chicken and other meats, turkey is a common protein found in kibble and wet foods produced by major dog food companies.
 A few benefits of turkey meat include:2

-As mentioned, turkey is best served to dogs when it’s free of any additives, including butters, oils, and spices, especially garlic, which is toxic to dogs.
+As mentioned, turkey is best served to dogs when it’s free of any additives and seasonings, including butters, oils, and spices, especially garlic, which is toxic to dogs.
 Unfortunately, that means no Thanksgiving turkey for your pooch (unless you cook them a plain one separately!).

 Turkey bones are very brittle when cooked, and they turn into glass-like splinters that can be highly dangerous for both animals and humans.
 Vets recommend you don’t feed your dog turkey bones to avoid a medical emergency.2 Some of the complications associated with consuming turkey bones include: